Left to right – Mariana Te Pou, Tracy Perry and Bethany Struthers.

 Ko Bethany Jane Kalisiana Struthers tōku ingoa

-Bethany (Ngāti Toa Rangatira, Ngāti Raukawa) is the Kaiārahi Sciences for the Division of Sciences, and works closely with the Associate Dean Māori and Kaituitui Wānanga as part of the Māori Sciences@Otago team.
-Bethany is also a University of Otago graduate with a Bachelor of Arts double major in Indigenous Development and Pacific Islands studies.
-Bethany has worked in a range of different fields before joining the Māori Sciences@Otago team at the beginning of 2020, including teaching at the Otago University of Otago bi-lingual early childhood centre, Te Pārekereke o te Kī.
-With the belief that ‘Education is the greatest equalizer in our society’, Bethany works to support student aspirations towards careers in the Sciences with academic and pastoral care.
+Bethany (Ngāti Toa, Ngāti Raukawa) is the Kaiārahi Sciences for the Division of Sciences and works closely with the Manutaki Tuarua/Associate Dean Māori and Kaituitui Wānanga as part of the Māori Sciences@Otago team.
+Bethany is also a University of Otago graduate with a Bachelor of Arts – Double major in Indigenous Development and Pacific Islands studies.
+Bethany has worked in a range of different fields before joining the Māori Sciences at Otago team at the beginning of 2020, including teaching at the Otago University Childcare Associations bi-lingual early childhood centre, Te Pārekereke o te Kī.
+With the belief that ‘education is the greatest equaliser in our society’, Bethany works to support student aspirations towards careers in the Sciences with academic and pastoral care.